Baloch FC (Quetta)

-Baloch Football Club Quetta is a football club based in Quetta, Pakistan.
+Baloch Football Club is a football club based in Quetta, Pakistan.
 It last competed in the Pakistan Premier League, after gaining promotion from the 2020 PFF League.

 History

 In 2004, Baloch FC Quetta became one of the founding members of the Pakistan Premier League after qualified via district tournaments.
 The club was relegated at the end of the season after finishing 14th in the table.

 In the 2005–06 PFF National League, Baloch Quetta made its PFF debut against Pakistan Police which they lost.

 In the 2009–10 PFF League, Baloch Quetta qualified for the semi-finals.
 They defeated Muslim FC in the semi-final but lost to Young Blood in the final.

 In the 2013 PFF League, Baloch Quetta were promoted to the Pakistan Premier League for the first time.
 They made their PPL debut in the 2014–15 Pakistan Premier League.
 However, they won no match and were relegated to the next PFF League.

 The next PFF League was held in 2020 where Baloch Quetta won the final and were promoted to the 2021 Pakistan Premier League, but later withdrew.